MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 ## Use Event Log to identify the messages and user actions for the General label

 In this tutorial, you learned how to customize AIP's behavior in Outlook to prevent a few types of oversharing, including warning, justification, and block messages.
 You've also checked the behavior from Outlook on your local client computer.

-Now you can start the Event Viewer to check the logs for the actions that occurred.
+Now you can start the Windows Event Viewer to check the logs for the actions that occurred.

 **To check the Event Viewer for AIP logging events:**

-On your client machine, open the Event Viewer application, and navigate to **Applications and Services Logs** > **Azure Information Protection**.
+On your client machine, open the Windows Event Viewer application, and navigate to **Applications and Services Logs** > **Azure Information Protection**.

 You'll see an information event logged for each test you performed, including details about both the message and user response: